Skip to Content

 Tweezers and Fabric Scissors

-Keep your scissors razor-sharp by using them only for thread removal and fabric cutting.
+Keep your scissors razor-sharp by using them exclusively for thread cutting.

 Magnifying Glass